 The problem, in my view, is simple: those grapes were grown to be red wine.
 That means, in general, they were higher in sugar and lower in acidity than would be grapes grown with the purpose of becoming a rosé wine.

 Since the vast majority of rosés are vinified like a white wine, which does not derive much (if any) character from the skins, the wines require plenty of fruit and acidity (what many call “freshness”).
 If the juice comes from grapes that had higher pH (i.e., lower acidity), that key element is lacking.
 (Another side note: many saignées are made from highly acidic grapes, like Pinot Noir, and thus can make a solid rosé despite the above limitations.)

-Last week, four of us tried 74 American Rosés on Saturday, trying to find the best.
-As promised, I am publishing my actual notes from the tasting, which we tasted in 13 flights of six wines.
+Last week, we tried 51 American Rosés on Saturday, trying to find the best.
+As promised, I am publishing my actual notes from the tasting, which we tasted in 13 flights of four wines.
 Here is the second set of two flights.